ezmsg-org/ezmsg-sigproc/docs/HybridBuffer.md

 F. Finally, we `seek(4)` to advance the tail.
    * deq_len=0; available=4, tell=4

-G. We add 4 more samples, which are appended to the deque, leaving the circular buffer unchanged from the previous step.
+G. We `write()` 4 more samples, which are appended to the deque, leaving the circular buffer unchanged from the previous step.
    * deq_len=4; available=8, tell=4

 H. We then `read(4)` again.
-This time, a `flush()` is not triggered because we have enough unread samples in the circular buffer but `peek(4)` and `seek(4)` are still called.
+This time, a `flush()` is not triggered because we have enough unread samples in the circular buffer, but `peek(4)` and `seek(4)` are still called.
 The read pointer advances by 4, leaving 0 unread samples in the circular buffer and 4 in the deque.
    * deq_len=4; available=0, tell=8

 Note: `peek(n)` and `seek(n)`, where `n` > `n_available` will raise an error.
 However, `peek(None)` will return all available samples without error, and `seek(None)` will advance the tail to the end of the available data.